Gamepiaynmo/CustomModel/README.md

 - select xxx: Select the model with id xxx for the player.
 - list: List all models that the mod loaded.
 Then you can click on the message returned by the command to get the model selecting command.
 - clear: Clear the current model of the player.
+- npc xxx: This is for the compatibility with **Custom Npcs**.
+After you create a NPC with CPM Male or CPM Female model, use this command to select model for the nearest NPC.

 #### FAQ